|Tunes||Improvisations||Bird Song||New Fractal Tunes||Recordings||Test my Midi player|

 chopi_improv.mid (eleven minutes 18 secs)

-In order to extend range beyond two octaves, I've left out the last five of the recorded notes and repeated the resulting two octave scale at 2412 cents.
+To extend range beyond two octaves, I've left out the last five of the recorded notes, and repeated the resulting two octave scale at 2412 cents.

 hexany_koto_shak.mid (eight minutes 14 secs)